-With 250 million monthly users, Pinterest is one of the leading visual content sharing social media platform.
+With 250 million monthly users, Pinterest is one of the leading visual content-sharing social media platforms.
 A study has also shown that 70% of Pinterest users spend around 14 minutes performing actions like constant pinning and clicking-through.

 Businesses can leverage Pinterest’s powerful engagement rate to promote themselves.
 But first, they need to understand how Pinterest works and create an efficiently optimized business profile.
-Therefore, to help you with that, I will list 6 tips that every business, no matter how small or big, can use to create an impressive business profile on Pinterest.
+Therefore, to help you with that, I will list 6 tips that every business can use to create an impressive business profile on Pinterest no matter how small or big.

 So, let’s head over to the first tip.

 Your brand’s profile should have a description that distinguishes it from the other brands on Pinterest.
 Since Pinterest is a visual platform, your business and its expertise have to be described briefly.
 Similar to how BuzzFeed has done it.